Do you need to cut down?

-If you think your drinking puts you above the low risk level (you’re regularly drinking more than 14 units per week) it could be time to re-think your relationship with alcohol.
+If you think your drinking puts you above the low risk level (you’re regularly drinking more than 14 units per week) it could be time to look at cutting down.

 The key to successfully cutting down is to make small, but important, changes in your attitude towards drinking.
 Lots of little changes can add up to big change in your lifestyle.
 Here are some ideas:

-Use our calculator to find out how having a little less alcohol can make a big difference to you.
+Use our calculator to find out how having more drink-free days can make a big difference.

 Staying within the alcohol guidelines on a night out is much easier if you stay in control of what you drink.

-Alternatively, if you're looking for information or advice about your own, or someone else's alcohol use, speak to one of our trained advisors.
-You don't even have to make a phonecall.
+If you're looking for information or advice about your own, or someone else's alcohol use, speak to one of our trained advisors.
+You don't even have to make a phone call.